Police affidavit: Girls' coach raped them in car and at community center

 A second victim, a 15-year-old girl who also played on Jones’ team, told police Monday that Jones sexually assaulted her twice in the same day at Park Place Community Center in late December or early January, according to police.

-The second victim told police she felt intimidated by Jones’ size, listed at 6-foot-4 and 201 pounds on a probable cause affidavit.
+The second victim told police she felt intimidated by Jones’ size, listed in a probably cause affidavit at 6-foot-4 and 201 pounds.

 Jones told the girl not to say anything because he didn’t want to lose the ability to see his son, police said.